ThomasDmnc/Simple-S3-Search/README.md

 AWS_SECRET_ACCESS_KEY
 ```

-And change the last lign `searchContentInS3('YourBucketName', 'TheContentToSearch')` before running the script with `npx ts-node s3search.ts`
+And then run the script with this command: `npx ts-node s3search.ts <your-bucket-name> <the-content-your-looking-for>`